21 Kitchen Tips You’ll Actually Use

-Time to get creative in the kitchen with these shortcuts and solutions for everyday cooking quandaries.
+Time to get creative in the kitchen with these kitchen hacks and solutions for everyday issues.

 After grocery shopping, repackage boneless, skinless chicken breasts in freezer bags with marinade before you freeze.
 Then just thaw overnight in the fridge and prepare as desired.
-(NOTE: make sure to throw out the excess marinade before cooking).
+Check out these easy freezer meals that you can make ahead.

 Save extra crescent rolls from last night’s dinner and reuse them as sweet treats.
 Lightly spritz with butter-flavored spray or non-stick cooking spray.
 Sprinkle each with sugar and cinnamon and microwave for 15 to 20 seconds.
 They’re perfect for busy mornings and make delicious treats for brunches.